 Usually during the month of December, I find it pretty hard to get in the holiday spirit while I’m at school.
 At this time of year, instead of being around your family, you’re surrounded by finals, stress, and misery; no one is sleeping or eating well, and everyone is biting each other’s heads off.
 Trying to feel Christmasy at school nowadays is not easy.

 For this reason I usually just try to power through to the end of the semester without focusing on the holidays at all.
 I lock myself up inside where it’s warm, study like crazy, and tell myself that when I get home, I can Christmas it up 100%.
-But this year, since our finals are extraordinarily late in the month, and since my sister won’t be home to celebrate the holiday with my family… I haven’t been feeling like I’ll be able to get much Christmas in my Christmas this year.
+But this semester, since our finals are extraordinarily late in the month, and since my sister won’t be home to celebrate the holiday with my family… I haven’t been feeling like I’ll be able to get much Christmas in my Christmas this year.

 That is, I was feeling that way, until the beginning of reading period started.